 Details that are recorded in your profile can be viewed online anytime by signing in to your account.
 You can also amend those details in order to keep them up-to-date.

 Other information stored about you, but not visible via the ‘my profile’ section can be examined, free of charge, on request.

 To request details of information stored, please contact the Data Protection Officer by post at:

 The Share Centre

 P O Box 2000

-Safeguarding your information is important to us both, and you can help.
+Safeguarding your information is important to both us and you, and you can help.

 Online, we use a technology called “session cookies” in order to provide you with access to your account information.
 Session cookies are small pieces of data which are sent to your Internet browser.
 They are not permanently stored on your computer.

 Once you have signed in, you will have access to all parts of the site.
-If you are inactive for 20 minutes we will, for your own security, automatically sign you out from that ‘session’.
+Unless you override the setting, if you are inactive for 20 minutes we will, for your own security, automatically sign you out from that ‘session’.
 When you return to your account details (or other areas of the site where you need to be signed in) you will need to re-enter your customer reference and password.

 Here are some ways you can help ensure your online security: